Zoe Bingley-Pullin’s guide to eating right for race day

 Continue eating a healthy diet, pre-workout snack and post-workout refuel, as well as keeping in mind your hydration and if you can help it, avoiding big, boozy nights out.

-1 day before the city2surf
+1 day before race day

 A white bowl of muesli with fruit for breakfast